Switching Gears: Going from an HVAC Tech to a Sales Team for Hire

 What is your favourite Jobber feature?

-My favourite feature is the [ability to upload your custom] products and services.
+My favorite feature is the [ability to upload your custom] products and services.
 If you build the backend properly, it makes your life so much easier.
-For the price, you can’t beat Jobber.
+For the price, you can’t beat Jobber’s HVAC software.

 What is your top marketing channel?

 Word of mouth.
 If you have a good reputation, know what you’re talking, and what you’re doing, people will always refer you.

 What is the most valuable tool in your work toolbox?